 You can’t really change your first and last frost dates, but they will tell you how long your growing season is.
 You can start some plants indoors from seed about eight weeks before your last frost date, which will extend your growing season.

 In most urban settings, space is the number one limiting factor.
-Since you don’t have lots of acreage to plant, you’ll have to choose space-saving crops and principals, such as vertical gardening.
+Since you don’t have lots of acreage to plant, you’ll have to choose space-saving crops and principles, such as vertical gardening.
 You can also make use of small, upright greenhouses that are easy to put together and inexpensive to purchase.

 What are the watering rules in your town or city?
 Do you receive plenty of rainfall, or do you live in drought-prone areas?
 This will affect what types of plants you can select for your garden.